FelixTheC/strongtyping/docs/namedtuple.md

 Dummy(spell='Lumos', mana=5, effect=['Makes light', ])  # works like a charm

 ```
-- the same happens also with wrong default values (the typed_namedtuple needs the exact same length)
+- The same thing happens with incorrect default values (the typed_namedtuple needs the exact same length)
 ```python
 from strongtyping.type_namedtuple import typed_namedtuple